This post was most recently updated on October 7th, 2018

 From the early to late 1840s, the trend was to use a reverse painted cover glass which also served as the window mat.
 After that, a thick slanted mat was added just beneath the reverse painted cover glass.

-Among the Manila daguerreotypes discovered, most have “reverse painted glass with an octagonal window opening” while others either have missing cover glass or a painted glass with beveled mat.
+Among the Manila daguerreotypes discovered, most have “reverse painted glass with an octagonal window opening” while others either have missing cover glass or a painted glass with a beveled mat.

 Judging by the style of the housings and the photographic process used to produce these pictures, it can be said that the Manila daguerreotypes were taken from the early 1840s to the early 1850s.